 Estimated reading time: 3 minutes

 Shortly before resigning his post, as requested by President Trump, ex-Attorney General Jeff Sessions issued guidelines for the Department of Justice (DOJ) to follow when seeking consent decrees with police departments or other units of state or local government.
-The likely result will be to keep DOJ out of investigations of state and local law enforcement, at least until the new rule is scrapped or revised by a different administration.
+The likely result will be to keep DOJ out of state and local law enforcement investigations, at least until the new rule is scrapped or revised by a different administration.

 On November 7, Sessions sent a seven-page memo to all DOJ litigators, criminal and civil, spelling out new restrictions on how they could employ consent decrees to settle cases brought against police departments or other units of state or local governments.

-Further, the memo advised, DOJ should directly enforce compliance with ant settlement agreements it does enter, rather than delegate that task to a monitor.
-If that cannot be done, the memo says, it may show that the agreement is too expansive or infringes on local accountability.
+Further, the memo advised that the DOJ should directly enforce compliance with any settlement agreements it enters rather than delegate that task to a monitor.
+The memo says that if that cannot be done, it may show that the agreement is too expansive or infringes on local accountability.

 During Session’s time running DOJ, the agency ended investigations of police in Chicago and Louisiana, opposed a deal the Illinois Attorney General reached with the Chicago police department, and in the memo harshly criticized a consent decree DOJ had entered with the Baltimore police department.

 Advocates of DOJ action aimed at state and local law enforcement agencies thought to engage in civil rights violations or abusive treatment lost no time in attacking Session’s memo.
 The head of the Leadership Conference on Civil and Human Rights said Session’s memo was “designed to restrict” consent decrees and would create “increasingly higher roadblocks” that would render them “rare and ineffective.”
 That statement came from Vanita Gupta, a former head of DOJ’s Civil Rights Division under Obama.